MouriNaruto/MouriDocs/docs/9/ReadMe.md

-- I suggest to use Hyper-V Enhanced Session over VMBus for Windows Vista / Server 2008 or later guests, because Windows XP / Server 2003 lacks some RDP (Remote Desktop Protocol) features, which may make the user experience not so good.
+- I suggest to use Hyper-V Enhanced Session over VMBus for Windows Vista / Server 2008 or later guests, because Windows XP / Server 2003 lacks some RDP features, which may make the user experience not so good.
 For example:
   - You will hear the jittery sound when playing audio.
   - It seems that clipboard redirection for file transfer is not supported.
-- If you are using xrdp as the RDP (Remote Desktop Protocol) server in Linux guests, you will find that it doesn't support dynamic resolution change, which makes you need to set the resolution before switching to Hyper-V Enhanced Session.
+- If you are using xrdp as the RDP server in Linux guests, you will find that it doesn't support dynamic resolution change, which makes you need to set the resolution before switching to Hyper-V Enhanced Session.
-- GNOME Remote Desktop as the RDP (Remote Desktop Protocol) server in Linux guests is not supported easily due to it requires RDP (Remote Desktop Protocol) with NLA (Network Level Authentication) that requires TLS encryption.
-You need to use FreeRDP proxy to wrap it to RDP (Remote Desktop Protocol) without encryption first if you want to use GNOME Remote Desktop.
+- GNOME Remote Desktop as the RDP server in Linux guests is not supported easily due to it requires RDP with NLA (Network Level Authentication) that requires TLS encryption.
+You need to use FreeRDP proxy to wrap it to RDP without encryption first if you want to use GNOME Remote Desktop.

 ## Afterwords